Smira87/WebDev/README.md

 ## Todo / Ideas

 - Switch from nose to pytest.
+IN PROGRESS in scope of this repo
 - Differentiate between trusted mode and authenticated mode
 - Write guidelines for writing/structuring tests
 - Hook up to run automatically form jenkins.